chanzuckerberg/s3mi/README.md

     divided by the per-volume EBS bandwidth limit [2].

-    The `volume-size` must be large enough for the per-volume bandwidth limit to be met in steady state [2].
+    The `volume-size` must be large enough for the per-volume bandwidth limit to be available even after the volume's initial credits have been exhausted [2].

     In Dec 2017, the ideal settings are as follows.